ric31303/CPU_Scheduler/README.md

 This program is to simulate how a single CPU schedule threads through 7(code:0~6) non-machine learning algorithms.
 The program was implemented by C++.

+The result will show mean waiting time and TAT in terminal.

+The output files in results folder not only record mean waiting time and TAT but also record every movement of CPU.

 ---

 ## Schedule Algorithms